 1. Are you covered for beach and off-road driving?

 If you intend to use your 4WD vehicle off-road, be sure to check your insurance policy will cover you for driving off the bitumen, on a beach or on a private property.
-While most insurers will generally cover you for incidents that occur on the bitumen, they are less likely to cover you if you’re stuck in the mud on a dirt road, off the beaten track or bogged in a sand dune.
+While most insurers will generally cover you for incidents that occur on the asphalt, they are less likely to cover you if you’re stuck in the mud on a dirt road, off the beaten track or bogged in a sand dune.

 2. Are your 4×4 accessories insured?